 AWS deployments must have an IAM role configured.
 This issue indicates that you need to finish configuring a deployment in the Alert Logic console.

-To check for this issue prior to the migration precheck, browse to the Deployments page in the Alert Logic console, click an AWS deployment tile, and then click AWS Role.
+To check for this issue prior to the upgrade precheck, browse to the Deployments page in the Alert Logic console, click an AWS deployment tile, and then click AWS Role.
 If the ARN field is blank, you need to create an AWS IAM role.

 To create an AWS IAM role: